tilt-dev/tilt.build/blog/_posts/2021-09-02-kubefwd-operator.md

 They also want to be able to restart it, because sometimes it can get wedged and stuck forwarding traffic to the wrong pod.

-Can we make running `kubefwd` less awkward?
+But what if we could make running `kubefwd` less awkward?!

 It turns out we can!

-In this post, we'll introduce the `kubefwd` extension, the dev experience we wanted with `kubefwd`, and how we bolted it onto our existing dev environments.
-Along the way, you'll learn how you can write operators for your own tasks.
+In this post, we'll talk a bit about the ideal dev experience we aimed for with `kubefwd`, and about the extension we came up with to implement that goal

+In the process, we also hope to show you that writing operators for your own tasks doesn't have to be complicated at all!

 ## The `kubefwd` extension